Smart + Strong.

 Swedish Match will be able to advertise its pouches as posing a lower risk of lung cancer and other illnesses than cigarettes.

-The rock singer used to hold metal picks in his mouth at shows, which he says put him at risk.
+The guitarist used to hold metal picks in his mouth at shows, which he says put him at risk.

 Doctors say there is no replacement.